-Noteworthy here, sanding belts must snugly fit inside the machine's housing, wrapping around the motor’s driving wheel at the rear, which attaches on the other side to a free-wheeling guide wheel on the opposite side.
-To keep the belt from slipping or flying off during operation, tension controls and alignment guides are adjusted to keep the belt evenly running, and in place while the electric motor spins the sanding belt forward at high revolutions.
+Noteworthy here, sanding belts must snugly fit inside the machine’s housing, wrapping around the motor’s driving wheel at the rear, which attaches on the other side to a free-wheeling guide wheel on the opposite side.
+To keep the belt from slipping or flying off during operation, tension controls and alignment guides are adjusted to keep the belt evenly running, and in place.
+At the same time, the electric motor spins the sanding belt forward at high revolutions.

-Belt sanders are highly effective tools for removing roughness and preparing woodwork for less aggressive tools in the process like random orbit and finishing sanders.
-It is crucial to belt-sand with the wood grain rather than across it.
+Belt sanders are highly effective for removing roughness and preparing woodwork for less aggressive tools, like random orbit and finishing sanders.
+Bussing sand with the wood grain rather than across it is crucial.
 Otherwise, the belt sander’s lateral action can ruin the work.

-The "grit" of the sandpaper, is what determines how the surface smoothness feels and appears.
+The sandpaper’s “grit ” determines how the surface smoothness feels and appears.
 Too rough, and you destroy and splinter the wood.
 Also, you run the risk of sanding down too much of the wood if you are not an expert in the use of these machines.
-Conversely, too fine of a paper grit and you waste a lot of expensive, fine sandpaper paper and time.
-So sometimes, you barely "scratch the surface," so to speak.
+Conversely, too fine of a paper grit, and you waste a lot of expensive sandpaper paper and time.
+So sometimes, you barely “scratch the surface,” so to speak.
 (Source).

 Compare Manually Pushed and Pulled Commercial Belt Sanders.

-There are also hand pushed, "upside-down" belt and drum sanders that look similar to vacuum cleaners.
-Mostly, these are used to finely finish hardwood floors, or strip them for restoration by use of aluminum oxide, buffers, and steel wool to strip and smooth the floors.
+There is also hand-pushed, “upside-down” belt and drum sanders that look similar to vacuum cleaners.
+Mostly, these are used to finely finish hardwood floors or strip them for restoration by use of aluminum oxide, buffers, and steel wool to strip and smooth the floors.
 They also can be equipped with brushes and other implements to apply finish coats of varnish, polyurethane, or wax.

-For convenience, we are including drum sanders as a type of belt sander.
-To recap, belt sanders let users quickly slip sanding belts on and off using little time or effort when compared to a drum machine.
-A drum machine uses a single drum that requires an unjoined sheet to be wrapped and clamped and locked down around a single drum, instead of two.
+For convenience, we include drum sanders as a type of belt sander.
+To recap, belt sanders let users quickly slip sanding belts on and off, using little time or effort when compared to a drum machine.
+A drum machine uses a single drum requiring an unjoined sheet to be wrapped, clamped, and locked down around a single drum instead of two.

 More About the Commercial Wood Planer.

 Off the bat, planers are faster and cheaper than using sandpaper.
-To start, they don't use expensive silica paper.
-But similar to lumbersanders, wood planers also remove flaws in wood, but usually by use of cutting planing blades.
-In other words, it might require 25 passes through a drum type sander to strip away the same volume of wood material as achievable with one pass of a heavy machine planer.
+To start, they don’t use expensive silica paper.
+But similar to lumber sanders, wood planers also remove flaws in wood, but usually by use of cutting planing blades.
+In other words, 25 passes through a drum-type sander might be required to strip away the same volume of wood material as achievable with one pass of a heavy machine planer.

-So, many particulates remain in the air obstructing the vision of workers, and their breathing passages.
+So, many particulates remain in the air, obstructing workers’ vision and breathing passages.
 Planers help reduce a lot of these problems by cutting out the roughest part of the raw wood without wasting expensive silica sandpaper.
-To recap, machine planers, typically have far more wood removal power than other sanders.
-Since some wood is really rough when the trucks drop it off at the lumbermill, planers will be the go-to machine.
+To recap, machine planers typically have far more wood removal power than other sanders.
+Since some wood is really rough when the trucks drop it off at the lumber mill, planers will be the go-to machine.

-But the risks of a worker suffering an injury is real, and it is glaring when you consider the enormous number of amputations and missing digit cases in the lumber industry when compared to others as a whole.
-One main way workers and repairmen get hurt is from their hand, or other body part getting pulled into a large lumber sander.
+But the risks of a worker suffering an injury is real, and it is glaring when you consider the enormous number of amputations and missing digit cases in the lumber industry compared to others.
+Workers and repairmen get hurt mainly from their hands or other body part getting pulled into a large lumber sander.

 A Multitude of Potential Injuries from Lumbersanders and Related Machines?

-Yes, there are a multitude of injuries and accidents caused by or made worse by lumbersanders and other milling machines.
-And no, it's not just saw blades that can harm someone at lumber mills.
-OSHA has classified belt sanders, and other similar machines these as dangerous contraptions.
-And there are hundreds of reports on their website documenting the mechanisms of many factory sanding and related injuries, here.
+Yes, many injuries and accidents are caused by or made worse by lumber-sanders and other milling machines.
+And no, it’s not just sawing blades that can harm someone at lumber mills.
+OSHA has classified belt sanders and other similar machines as dangerous contraptions.
+And there are hundreds of reports on their website documenting the mechanisms of many factory sanding and related injuries here.

 What Are Some Examples of Injuries Typically Caused During a WoodBelt Sander, or Lumber Planer Accident?

-- Burns and skin abrasions caused by the friction, grinding, or sanding surface.
+- Burns and skin abrasions are caused by friction, grinding, or sanding surface.
 When safety devices fail, whole body parts can literally be ground off.

-- Crush injuries from arms and hands being trapped in the drum rollers, and faulty while defective kill or emergency stop switches fail, allowing smashing and pinching and bloodletting of the body part.
+- Crush injuries from arms and hands being trapped in the drum rollers and faulty while defective kill or emergency stop switches fail, allowing smashing, pinching, and bloodletting of the body part.